 Canadian Writers Abroad

-Letters, corrections by hand — it all seems quaint now that I can keep in touch by email and submit work online.
+Letters, corrections by hand — it all seems quaint now that you can keep in touch by email and submit work online.
 If one wants to keep in touch, that is.
-Whether you have left in pursuit of privacy or adventure, or moved away for family reasons, temporarily or permanently, one thing is certain: we’d like to hear from you.
+Whether you have left in pursuit of privacy or adventure, or moved away for family reasons, temporarily or permanently, one thing is certain: Canadian Writers Abroad would like to hear from you.

-So tell the world here.
 Where are you and what are you doing?
 If you’ve returned to Canada, what was it like to work abroad?
 Or perhaps you’d like to submit something more structured, a short essay that captures the moment in time and place, like the “Letters from” that appear in the Guardian and the New Yorker.
 Would you like to review the work of a local writer?
 Are you working on something new or want to try a new form?
 Whatever you submit, you’ll have a front page lead.
-I offer you another way to promote your work.
-Check out the interviews and mini-interviews, too.
+Canadian Writers Abroad offers you another way to promote your work.

 About the Editor

 Debra Martens writes when she is not moving house, which she has done at least fifteen times since leaving home for university.
 Read more about her work at debramartens.com.